-A partial Solar eclipse now hits the camp, a stillness seemed to come over the atmosphere, in the camp chaos reigned.
-It was said that it was as if God had closed his eyes for grief to look upon the slope of iSandlwana.
+A partial Solar eclipse now hits the camp, a stillness seemed to come over the atmosphere, and chaos reigned.
+It was said that it was as if God had closed his eyes for grief to look upon the slopes of iSandlwana.
 For the Zulu it was a time when the netherworld drew close to that of the living, a time of terrible umnyama, of darkness, were the spirits of the ancestors were said to be able to walk the earth, added to the smoke, noise and fear of the battle, it proved a potent cocktail.

 “Our eyes were dark, and we stabbed everything we came across”